State Law Guide · Updated January 2026

 Quick Answer

-In Texas, you can cancel dealer add-on products at any time.
+Cancellation rights in Texas depend on the product and contract.
+Upload yours to see which add-ons appear cancellable.
 During the first 30 days, you receive a full refund (minus up to $50 fee).
 Refunds must be issued within 46 days.
 You can sue in Small Claims Court for up to $20,000.

 Purchased F&I products in Texas?